 Earn a Certificate of Achievement

 Students may mix and match any three courses in Microsoft business applications, such as Excel, Access and PowerPoint.
 The courses need not be taken within the same semester.
-(Using Word Level 1 is not among the approved courses).
+(Understanding Windows Concepts and Using Word Level 1 are not among the approved courses).

 Upon completion of all three courses, with at least a B+ average in each course, students will receive a Certificate of Achievement.